cysouw/diathesis/text/c10_participle.md

 - ^^?^ Der Gefangene ist seit drei Tagen geflohen.
 :::

-Differently from all other tense-oriented constructions, with the light verb in the *Präsens* the Perfect has past time reference.
+Differently from all other tense-oriented constructions, with the light verb in the *Präsens* the *Perfekt* has past time reference.
 With the light verb in the *Präteritum* the time-reference remains past, though there is an additional implication of the completion of the process [@next].

 ::: ex
 - Ich hatte gestern geblutet. \